DETAILED ACTION

 O’leary teaches record the three-dimensional space displayed as a background of the plurality of windows as a background image (Fig. 6A, [0113]: “three dimensional” scene).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Chen’s electronic device by incorporating O’leary’ idea of including three-dimensional space in order to improve quality of displaying plurality of windows.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the electronic device of Chen (as modified by Bastide) by incorporating O’leary’ idea of including three-dimensional space in order to improve quality of displaying plurality of windows.

 Conclusion